nadrino/kotor-walkthrough/kotor/walkthrough/02_search_for_bastila.md

     - Bastila?
 She's the one from the Endar Spire, right?
     - How do you even know Bastila's still alive?
     - If Bastila's a Jedi, she can probably look after herself.
+    - Battle Meditation?
+What's that?
-    - So what do you suggest we do next?
+    - //So what do you suggest we do next?
     - Any idea where we should start looking for Bastila?
     - I want to ask you some questions.
     - What can you tell me about this planet we're on?